saramarie828/SQL/README.md

-This portfolio showcases my skills in SQL, a programming language used to manage data in relational databases.
+Hi, my name is Sara, I am a beginner SQL developer.
+I am passionate about data and using SQL to help solve real-world problems.
 I have learned SQL through a variety of online courses and tutorials, as well as through personal projects.

 The projects in this portfolio demonstrate my ability to use SQL to: